cap-js/docs/guides/multitenancy/old-mtx-migration.md

 <ImplVariantsHint />

-::: warning
+::: warning Separate model changes from migration
-It is strongly recommended to separate any model changes from the migration.
+We strongly recommended to separate any model changes from the migration.
 If you need to do model changes for the migration, please deploy the application based on `@sap/cds-mtx` and upgrade all tenants using the [upgrade endpoint](./old-mtx-apis.md#upgrade-base-model-from-filesystem-asynchronous) before you do the migration.
 :::
-::: warning
+::: warning Deprecated!
+Update all modules
 Make sure that you always use the latest version of the CAP modules using `npm outdated`.
 For Java, also check the versions configured in `pom.xml` files.
 Since
-`@sap/cds-mtx` is deprecated for quite some time now and will no longer run with e. g. the latest version of `@sap/cds`, updating the versions and adapting your application to it can only be done together with the migration to `@sap/cds-mtxs`.
+`@sap/cds-mtx` is deprecated for quite some time now and will no longer run with, for example, the latest version of `@sap/cds`, updating the versions and adapting your application to it can only be done together with the migration to `@sap/cds-mtxs`.
 Please also read all release notes carefully and check it for changes that need to be made to the configuration.
 :::